mtarik34b/opengl46-enum-wrapper/README.md

 - All procedure signatures are present, wherever an enum was added.
 - There are only a handful of references to other files.
 - There are not many typedefs.
-- The formatting of wrappers.odin will be neglected until the code is stable.

 ## Licensing
 Available under the MIT license.
 See [OpenGL/LICENSE](OpenGL/LICENSE).